mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/networking/index.md

 The default Traefik helm chart can be viewed [here][traefik_chart].
 Traefik creates a service of type Load Balancer.
 In the cloud, the cloud provider creates the appropriate load balancer.
-In on-premise deployment, by default, it uses MetalLB.
+In on-premises deployment, by default, it uses MetalLB.
 MetalLB can be configured as discussed earlier.

 Further, Traefik supports a lot of functionalities such as Name-based routing, Path-based routing, Traffic splitting etc.
 Details of these functionalities can be viewed [here][traefik_fn].